pattonsgirl/CS4900-AppSoftwareDev/FinalProject/Project-Rubric.md

 Create a `README.md` file in your group's UIUX folder in the repository:
 - [ ] Screenshots of your user flow(s), wireframe(s) and brand guide
-    - Your figma accounts are NOT permanent - take this moment to grab what you need / export files / upload screenshots
+    - Your Figma accounts are NOT permanent - take this moment to grab what you need / export files / upload screenshots
 - [ ] User flow(s) and wireframe(s) with include descriptions to explain the associated action / interaction
 - [ ] Brand guide must have notes on tone or personality (1–2 bullet points)
 - Optional (Required for Honors)